-Just remember to bring an insect repellent because sandflies are wild during that time of the year and something to protect you from the sun as New Zealand sun burns a lot.
+Just remember to bring insect repellent because sand flies are wild during that time of the year and something to protect you from the sun as New Zealand sun burns a lot.

 Patagonia – The Stingy Nomads

-Patagonia is an amazing place for adventure traveling; hitch-hiking the Carretera Austral, hiking famous Torres del Paine, kayaking on General Carrera lake or walking on a glacier there are so many options to make your trip unforgettable!
+Patagonia is an amazing place for adventure travelling; hitch-hiking the Carretera Austral, hiking the famous Torres del Paine, kayaking on General Carrera lake or walking on a glacier there are so many options to make your trip unforgettable!

-February is perfect time to explore Chilean Patagonia, the weather in the regions is still nice and Chilean school and university holidays are almost over.
+February is the perfect time to explore Chilean Patagonia, the weather in the region is still nice and Chilean school and university holidays are almost over.

 Some of the best hiking spots are; Pumalin park – many day hikes; Cerro Castillo circuit – 4-day hike; Queulat park – several day hikes; famous Torres del Paine – 1 to 8-day hikes; O’Higgins glacier – unspoiled 4-hike to the glacier.

-Cycling Carretera Austral or a part of it is another popular way of traveling here.
-It can be tough due to unpredictable weather but gives you opportunity to experience Patagonia in a very different way.
+Cycling Carretera Austral or a part of it is another popular way of travelling here.
+It can be tough due to unpredictable weather but gives you an opportunity to experience Patagonia in a very different way.

 Palawan – South East Asia Time Traveller

-The island of Palawan in the Philippines sits in the sweet spot between touristy and completely off-the-beaten path, with white-sand islets and an underground river in the center, and strange-looking karst islets and wreck diving in the north, all known only to a relatively small number of tourists.
+The island of Palawan in the Philippines sits in the sweet spot between touristy and completely off-the-beaten-path, with white-sand islets and an underground river in the centre, and strange-looking karst islets and wreck diving in the north, all known only to a relatively small number of tourists.